bbugdigger/BanHammer/README.md

 # BanHammer

-The rise of cheating in the gaming industry is hurting both players and developers—especially smaller studios that can’t afford expensive anti-cheat solutions.
-Seeing my favorite childhood games lose their reputation to cheaters inspired me to create this open-source project.
+The rise of cheating in the gaming industry is hurting both players and developers — especially smaller studios that can’t afford expensive anti-cheat solutions.
+Seeing my favorite childhood games lose their reputation to cheaters inspired me to create this open-source project for educational purposes first.

+### Architecture

+This still isnt 100% thought through but my idea is to show

 ### **WIP/Testing**
 - **Kernel-level detection**